Tag: life

 ※Reflection※

-• Have you ever had a personal life change that felt a little like death (not talking about the death of a one)?
+• Have you ever had a personal change that felt a little like death (not talking about the death of a one)?

 • Why do we often reject war (of many kinds) and pain, pursue and desire change, and yet often only change when thrust into the middle of war and pain?